PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Abstract

 \section{Abstract}

 As software systems evolve, code changes may inadvertently introduce unintended behavioral changes.
-Validating patches against their intended behaviors remains challenging due to the lack of adequate and executable specifications: regression tests are often incomplete, while natural language (NL) descriptions of patch intent are informal and non-executable.
+Validating patches against their intended behaviors remains challenging due to the lack of adequate and machine-checkable specifications: regression tests are often incomplete, while natural language (NL) descriptions of patch intent are informal and non-executable.
 This paper presents \patchguru, the first automated technique that infers executable patch specifications from real-world pull requests (PRs).
-Given a PR, \patchguru leverages large language models (LLMs) to distill developer intent from its NL artifacts and synthesizes an under-approximate yet practical form of patch specifications called \emph{patch oracles}, which capture key behavioral patch properties as runtime assertions within \emph{comparison programs} that merge pre- and post-patch versions.
+Given a PR, \patchguru leverages large language models to distill developer intent from its NL artifacts and synthesizes an under-approximate yet practical form of patch specifications called \emph{patch oracles}.
 The benefits of patch oracles are threefold: (1)~they concentrate on behaviors affected by the patch, making their inference more tractable and their validation more efficient; (2)~they are expressed as runtime assertions, enabling automated validation; and (3)~they are written within comparison programs combining both pre- and post-patch versions, thus allowing cross-version properties to be specified.
-By comparing the behavior of pre- and post-patch versions of modified functions against these inferred oracles, \patchguru iteratively refines the oracles, identifies inconsistencies when violations arise, filters them via a self-review mechanism, and eventually creates bug reports to developers.
+By comparing the behavior of pre- and post-patch versions of modified functions against these inferred oracles, \patchguru iteratively refines the oracles, identifies inconsistencies when violations arise, filters them via a self-review mechanism, and eventually reports likely bugs to developers.
 We evaluate \patchguru on \datasize recent PRs from four widely used open-source Python projects.
-The evaluation shows that PatchGuru reports \numofwarnings warnings with a precision of \precision, yielding \numoftp confirmed true positives, including \numofunkbug previously unknown bugs.
-Following our reports, developers confirmed all unknown bugs and actively addressed them, submitting pull requests for \numoffix out of the 12.
-Compared to the state-of-the-art patch validation technique \testora, \patchguru detects \numofmorebug more bugs (24 vs.\ 7) while increasing precision from 0.32 to \precision. \patchguru has a reasonable average cost of around 8.9 minutes and USD~0.07 per PR.
+The evaluation shows that PatchGuru reports \numofwarnings warnings with a precision of \precision, yielding \numoftp confirmed true positives, including \numofunkbug previously unknown bugs, \numoffix of which have already been fixed following our reports.
+Compared to the state-of-the-art patch validation technique \testora, \patchguru detects \numofmorebug more bugs (24 vs.\ 7) while increasing precision from 0.32 to \precision. \patchguru also complements state-of-the-art LLM-based code review tools, detecting 12 bugs that Codex misses, while achieving substantially higher precision. \patchguru has a reasonable average cost of around 8.9 minutes and \$0.07 per PR.
 We envision \patchguru as a complement to existing code review and regression testing practices, providing both explicit documentation and automated validation of patch intent.